geopython/pywps/docs/install.rst

 Note that PyWPS-4 is still under development, there is no stable release yet.

-When using PyWPS-4 on Windows systems be careful as multiprocessing is not supported.
+When using PyWPS-4 on Windows systems be mindful that multiprocessing is not supported.
-This is used when making requests storing the response document and updating the status displaying to the user the progression of a process.
+This library is used to process asynchronous execution, i.e., when making requests storing the response document and updating a status document displaying the progress of execution.

 Dependencies